Jose Trevino Player Props: Yankees vs. Guardians

-The New York Yankees, including Jose Trevino (hitting .250 in his past 10 games, with two doubles, a home run, a walk and five RBI), take on starter Cal Quantrill and the Cleveland Guardians at Yankee Stadium, Monday at 7:05 PM ET.
+After hitting .257 with two doubles, two home runs, a walk and five RBI in his past 10 games, Jose Trevino and the New York Yankees face the Cleveland Guardians (who will start Tanner Bibee) at 7:05 PM ET on Tuesday.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+In his last game, he hit a home run while going 1-for-3 against the Guardians.

 Jose Trevino Game Info & Props vs. the Guardians